 Hooking up in the heavy gnarly stuff, particularly when it’s a larger class of fish, can be a bit of a nightmare on light gear.

-Sizing up a little provides the sort of back-up needed to turn a snag driven bust-up into a win.
+Sizing up a little provides the sort of back-up needed to turn a snag driven battle into a win.
 I like a 3000 for casting into heavy structures.

 The 3000 Spinning Reel Size

-Depending on the model, a 3000-size spinning reel is ideal for a general-purpose, do-anything, and everything, go-to bass reel size.
+Depending on the model, a 3000-size spin reel is ideal for a general-purpose bass reel.

 I won’t be alone with this assertion.
 You’ll find the lion’s share of bass anglers will agree.
 3000 is a fantastic reel size for tacking bass of all sizes, in all conditions and all locations.

 You will also find that the 3000 is ideal for just about all bass fishing techniques, from light soft plastics to casting live baits.

 Good 3000 reels are now incredibly compact but will hold plenty of braid.
 This is great for when you’re fishing heavy structure.

 You have the option to drop down in line class considerably to ramp up the sport or increase lure action and feedback.